0xd4y/Writeups/index.md

 ![TryHackMe Logo](images/TryHackMe-Logo.png#center)

-<a href="https://tryhackme.com">TryHackMe</a> tends to have easier challenges than HackTheBox, but sometimes there are boxes that can prove to be a real challenge.
-In any case, there is a lot to learn from this website, and I encourage you to try it out.
+<a href="https://tryhackme.com">TryHackMe</a> has many challenges for learning red team and blue team aspects.
+It is a highly competetive website with over 720,000 members.
+There is a lot to learn from this website, and I encourage you to try it out.
 Come check out my <a href="https://0xd4y.github.io/Writeups/TryHackMe">TryHackMe writeups</a>!